 Antlers are awesome winter decor pieces!

-I mentioned pinecones earlier.
-Well another good staple for winter decor is the antler.
-I like the white ones best but even the brown/creamy ones are beautiful.
-You can use them in garland, as a centerpiece or in a lantern as well.
+I mentioned pinecones earlier, but another great winter staple is the antler.
+I prefer the white ones, but even the brown/creamy colored antlers look nice.
+You can use them in garland, as a centerpiece, in a lantern, or as a single decor item.

-Well those are the 7 easy home decorating ideas for wintertime.
+Did you see anything you’d like to try from the 7 easy home decorating ideas for wintertime?
 Other items you could include are small trees, snowmen, snowflakes, wreaths, sweaters, scarves, lots of creamy white pieces, twig branches, baskets, or yarn balls to name a few.
 Truly, there are so many ideas.
 Just place them in spots you think look empty or need a little extra love.

-Also, think neutral colors or colors from nature.
+Remember to use neutral colors or colors from nature.
 But if your home is full of color, you only need to remove the actual Christmas decor for a wintertime look.
-Remember though, the best part of any home decorating is you get to do what you want! 🙂 It’s your style, your home, your personality!
+The best part of any home decorating is you get to do what you want! ๐ It’s your style, your home, your personality!

 Every photo is so beautiful!